Since 2015, I’ve been inclining to live my life as a minimalist.

 8. It’s easier to clean my room since there are fewer items now.

-Very obvious, less items means less time and energy to clean and reorganize your environment.
+Very obvious, fewer items means less time and energy to clean and reorganize your environment.

 And guess who’s get ordered to clean those junks?